simonneutert/simonneutert.github.io/src/_posts/2024/2024-11-13-bare-metal-ruby-hosting-caddy-puma-systemd.md

 ---
-title: "Hosting a Ruby/Roda app on bare metal with Caddy, Puma and systemd"
+title: "Hosting a Ruby/Roda app on bare metal with Caddy, Puma and systemd (VPS setup)"
 layout: post
 ---